-In the meeting Eduardo has with the lawyer to discuss the new stock options he is given the following breakdown on stock ownership: Eduardo 34.4%, Dustin Moskowitz 6.81%, Sean Parker 6.47, Mark Zuckerberg 51% and Peter Theil 7%.
+In the meeting Eduardo has with the lawyer to discuss the new stock options he is given the following breakdown on stock ownership: Eduardo 34.4%, Dustin Moskowitz 6.81%, Sean Parker 6.47%, Mark 51% and Peter Theil 7%.
 These total up to 105.68%.

 In the opening scene between Mark Zuckerberg and Erica Albright, Zuckerberg says that Theodore Roosevelt was elected president because he was a part of the Porcelain Club.
 Roosevelt was not elected for President, he was on the ballot as Vice President because other politicians wanted him out of the position as Governor.
-He succeeded to the Presidency when William McKinley died in office.
+He succeeded to the Presidency when William McKinley died in office, and was only elected president in 1904 after serving nearly all of McKinley's second term.

 When questioned about the statue of John Harvard, Eduardo explains that it's not really John Harvard, "It's a friend of the sculptor, Daniel Chester."
 The sculptor's name was actually Daniel Chester French.
 (The full name is spoken correctly in one of the outtakes.)